Every part of our bodies needs looking after, but one thing we use more often than most is our feet.

 Let Lorem help!

 It’s important you take care of your feet.
 Our new foot salts and foot CARE packages are a real treat for the feet.
 They deal with any dry skin plus reduce any swelling or pain if you have been upright all day.
 Follow a foot salt bath with our, emu oil to keep your feet soft and to support healthy skin growth.
-Finally, finish with while our emu or CBD balm to take away aches and pains.
+Finally, finish with our emu balm to take away aches and pains.